 If you thought wasting time on social media was crazy, wait until you hear about TV.
 On average, it’s close to 4 hours per day.

-Add both up, and you are wasting close to one-quarter of your day on nothing – that’s why you can’t lead a simpler life, you are spending hours on end and then running around trying to make ends meet.
+Add both up, and you are wasting close to one-quarter of your day on nothing – that’s why you can’t lead a simpler life, you are spending hours on end on something unproductive.

 Cutting the cord (canceling your TV subscription) will free you from mindless time-wasting.
 It will allow you to do what you genuinely want to do – that’s simple living right there, one easy decision away from you.